If you are looking to improve your aim in CSGO fast, you should waste no time and try this killer Kovaaks CSGO routine.

 When To Use The Kovaaks CSGO Routine And When To Warm Up

 Choosing when to warm up and when to train is very important.
 Warming up aim is important if you are about to play an important match.
-This can either be an official match or qualifier games.
+This can either be an official match or a qualifier game.

 It all depends on what games are important for you.